Boiling Point (1993 film)

-Boiling Point is a 1993 American action film starring Wesley Snipes and directed by James B. Harris, who was also the film's writer.
+Boiling Point is a 1993 American action thriller film written and directed by James B. Harris and starring Wesley Snipes.
 The film co-stars Dennis Hopper, Lolita Davidovich, and Viggo Mortensen.
+It is based on the 1982 novel Money Men by former U.S. Secret Service agent Gerald Petievich.

 The film was released in the United States on April 16, 1993.
-It was James B. Harris' last film.
-It is based on the novel Money Men by former U.S. Secret Service agent Gerald Petievich, who co-wrote the screenplay.
+It was Harris' last film.

 Plot

-The film opens with Treasury Agent Jimmy Mercer (Wesley Snipes) and his partner Brady (Dan Hedaya) doing some undercover work, when Mercer's fellow agent is shot and killed by a new man, Ronnie (Viggo Mortensen), whom criminal Rudolph "Red" Diamond (Dennis Hopper) pulled out of jail.
-Now on a snap of anger and thoughts of revenge, Mercer wants to find the killer and take him down before he gets transferred to Newark.
+The film opens in Los Angeles with Treasury Agent Jimmy Mercer and his partner Brady doing some undercover work, when Mercer's fellow agent is shot and killed by a new man, Ronnie, whom criminal Rudolph "Red" Diamond pulled out of jail.
+Now on a snap of anger and thoughts of revenge, Mercer wants to find the killer and take him down before he gets transferred to Newark, New Jersey.
 Although a cop and close colleague claims over dinner that Mercer must do it "by the book", Mercer replies with, "When I'm done with this motherfucker, I'm gonna put him in a box..... by the book."

 A background theme is the closing of a big band dance emporium called the Palace.
-Lonely, Red takes hooker Vikki (Lolita Davidovich) there for dancing.
+Lonely, Red takes hooker Vikki there for dancing.
 Vikki is also involved romantically with Mercer, who is estranged from his ex-wife.

-Red continues to try to build a relationship with his old girlfriend, waitress Mona (Valerie Perrine).
+Red continues to try to build a relationship with his old girlfriend, waitress Mona.
 Typically, he has manipulated and betrayed her in the past.